zmerr/play-silhouette-website/README.md

-A Play Silhouette sample website built with the Silhouette Seed template originally found here https://github.com/mohiva/play-silhouette-seed
+A Play Silhouette sample template built with the Silhouette Seed template originally found here https://github.com/mohiva/play-silhouette-seed

 For further information about this project including accessing the tutorial please visit the original template above.